enterspeedhq/enterspeed-migrator/README.md

-# enterspeed-umbraco-migrator
+# enterspeed-migrator
-Migrator that that takes Enterspeed data and converts it into Umbraco doctypes and content
+Migrator that that takes Enterspeed data and converts it various CMS's